liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. What is the purpose of the "throws" keyword in Java?
 1. Explain the concept of generics in Java
 1. What is the difference between equals() and hashCode() methods?
-1. Explain the concept of inheritance in Java
 1. What is the purpose of the "volatile" keyword in Java?
 1. I can't characterize how close, how far
 1. NATO